sugarlabs/GSoC/Ideas-2020.md

 [Modifying
 Activities](https://github.com/sugarlabs/sugar-docs/blob/master/src/contributing.md#modifying-activities)

-In their proposal, students should mention some of the issues they will work on.
+In their proposal, students may mention _some_ of the issues they will work on.
 Any new feature suggestion should be discussed on GitHub Issues before being added to a proposal.